kkeff2/poker-db/README.md

 A Poker DB with info about who you are currently playing using local saved logs

+## Next

+- How to know that a tournament is finished
+  - Check the tournament summary if the tournament is finished
+  - Check if there are more hands than the latest hand saved in DB
+- Loop all hands in all files
+  - When some are already saved
+- For each player played save the hand
+- What?

 ## TODO

 - Use typescript types that are shared when sending/receiving messages